Siapran/parens-8/README.md

 (print "don't make fun of me, you can't even say 'can't'") (print "y'all know the `..` operator exists, right?")
 ```

-troubleshooting errors is somewhat challenging, as the language itself makes no attempt at diagnostics. debugging compiled parens-8 (v2 and v3) is slightly easier, as you can at least tell if something is a syntax error or a runtime error.

 in parens-8 v1 and v2 (fixed in v3!) variables with `nil` values become _invisible_, that is:
 ```lua